 Applicant agrees to maintain the confidentiality of client-counselor information and research data, as required by state and federal law.
 Personally identifying information or individual information collected in connection with services requested, utilized, or denied may not be disclosed; or, reveal individual client information without informed, written, reasonably time-limited consent of the person about whom information is sought.
-If release of information is compelled by statutory or court mandate, reasonable attempts to provide notice to victims affected by the disclosure of information will be made and steps necessary to protect the privacy and safety of the persons affected by the release of information will be taken.
+If release of information is compelled by statutory or court mandate, reasonable attempts to provide notice to safety of the persons affected by the release of information will be taken.